Mixing Alcohol and Drugs

 Next, long-term (chronic) ingestion of alcohol can activate enzymes that metabolise drugs, hence increasing the availability of a drug and diminishing its effects.
 After activation, these enzymes may remain this way, even without alcohol.
 This means they can still act this way, even weeks after ingesting alcohol.
 Because of this, a newly abstinent, chronic drinker may require more doses of a drug to work compared with non-drinkers.

 Then, enzymes activated by chronic consumption of alcohol can convert some drugs into toxic substances that harm the liver and other vital organs.
-Finally, alcohol can enhance the inhibitory actions of narcotics and sedative drugs at their action sites in the brain.
+Finally, alcohol can enhance the inhibitory actions of narcotics and sedative drugs (sleeping pills and benzodiazepines) at their action sites in the brain.

 To add to the complexity of these interactions, some drugs influence alcohol metabolisation, thereby changing the potential for intoxication, as well as the negative effects that come with drinking alcohol.